DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_headerheight_config.md

 # headerHeight

-@short: sets the height of the header of a Layout cell
+@short: Optional.
+Sets the height of the header of a Layout cell

 @signature: {'headerHeight?: number;'}